Key Takeaways:

 Assess Whether a DMCA Notice is Appropriate

-The first step is to determine whether a DMCA takedown notice is the most practical way to remove the content in your specific situation.
+The first step is to decide if a DMCA takedown request is the most viable method for removing the content in your specific circumstance.

 If you want to have an unfavorable or libelous article about your company removed from the internet, a DMCA notice may not be sufficient.